Walt Disney World Is Hiring 3,500 New Cast Members With Signing Bonuses Up To $3,000

 - Housekeepers (full-time or part-time) – $1,250

-The signing bonuses won’t be given out right away as Disney wants to make sure that the new cast members are going to stick around.
+The signing bonuses won’t be given out right away, as Disney wants to make sure that the new cast members are going to stick around.
 The bonuses will be issued out after training and a period of 30 days on the job.

 Along with this hiring rush, Disney is going to have a number of other job fairs in the coming weeks that prospective employees can attend.